Pink's theory of Hodge structures and the Hodge conjecture over function fields: Hodge-Pink structures

 This theorem allows to associate with each $Q$-Hodge-Pink structure $\ulH=(H,W_\bullet H,\Fq)$ an algebraic group $\Gamma_\ulH$ over $Q$ as follows.
 Consider the Tannakian subcategory $\llangle\ulH\rrangle$ of $\QHodgeCat$ generated by $\ulH$.
 By \cite[Theorem~2.11 and Proposition~2.20]{DM82} the category $\llangle\ulH\rrangle$ is tensor equivalent to the category of $Q$-rational representations of a linear algebraic group scheme $\Gamma_\ulH$ over $Q$ which is a closed subgroup of $\GL_Q(H)$.

 \begin{definition} The linear algebraic $Q$-group scheme $\Gamma_\ulH$ associated with $\ulH$ is called the \emph{Hodge-Pink group of $\ulH$}. \end{definition}

-Pink proves that $\Gamma_\ulH$ is connected and reduced and that any connected semisimple group over $Q$ can occur as $\Gamma_\ulH$ for a $Q$-Hodge-Pink structure \cite[Propositions 9.4 and 9.12]{PinkHodge}.
+Pink proves that $\Gamma_\ulH$ is connected and reduced and that any connected semisimple group over $Q$ can occur as $\Gamma_\ulH$ for a $Q$-Hodge-Pink structure \cite[Propositions~9.4 and 9.12]{PinkHodge}.
 Note however, that in general $\Gamma_\ulH$ does not even need to be reductive.

-If the Hodge-Pink structure $\ulH$ comes from a pure (or mixed) uniformizable abelian $t$-module $E$, Pink (respectively Pink and the first author) also proved that $\Gamma_\ulH$ equals the motivic Galois group of $E$ as considered by Papanikolas~\cite{Papanikolas} and Taelman~\cite{Taelman}; see Remark~\ref{RemPapanikolasGaloisGp}.
-We will explain this proof in Theorem~\ref{ThmHodgeConjecture} below.
-In the special case when $E$ is a Drinfeld module, there are further results of Pink on the structure of $\Gamma_\ulH$; see Section~\ref{Sect3}.
+If the Hodge-Pink structure $\ulH$ comes from a pure (or mixed) uniformizable abelian $t$-module $\ulE$, Pink (respectively Pink and the first author) also proved in unpublished work, that $\Gamma_\ulH$ equals the motivic Galois group of $\ulE$ as considered by Papanikolas~\cite{Papanikolas} and Taelman~\cite{Taelman}; see Remark~\ref{RemPapanikolasGaloisGp}.
+If $\ulH$ comes from a pure dual $A$-motive, Pink's proof was worked out by the second author in her Diploma thesis~\cite{JuschkaDipl}.
+We will explain these proofs in Theorems~\ref{ThmHodgeConjecture} and \ref{ThmDualHodgeConjecture} below.
+In the special case when $\ulE$ is a Drinfeld module, there are further results of Pink on the structure of $\Gamma_\ulH$; see Section~\ref{Sect3}.